Course #: VIS-02404-00

 At a time when architectural discourse and practice are (still) brimming with references to new geometries, this offering investigates the architectural potential of abstract three-dimensional surfaces.
 Hand in hand with the practical ambition of the option studios, this seminar will help us devise formal prototypes for architectural consumption - while broadening our understanding of the rigours of abstract formal analysis.

-With equal emphasis on theoretical reading, graphic analysis and diagramming, elementary mathematics, numerically controlled fabrication techniques, and theoretical writing, the seminar will circle, in increasingly tight loops, the surface as object of knowledge.
+With equal emphasis on theoretical reading, graphic analysis and diagramming, elementary mathematics, numerically controlled fabrication techniques, and theoretical writing, the seminar will orbit, in increasingly tight loops, the surface as object of knowledge.

 Precept Reading List (required):